gavinmcfarland/plugma/README.md

 -   `vite.config.ts` Because Plugma uses Vite for bundling, it gives you access to all of Vite's plugins.

--   `package.json` Contains the name of our plugin and Figma manifest details `figma-manifest`.
+-   `package.json` Contains the name of our plugin and Figma manifest details in the `figma-manifest` field.

 ## Configure